sukanyabeuria/Fraud-Shield/backend/README.md

 This does not necessarily mean the backend is broken.

-You can verify whether the existing server is running using:
+Verify whether the existing server is running:

 ```bash
 curl http://127.0.0.1:8000/api/v1/health